 How to buy Metals X (MLX) shares

-Metals X Limited is a copper business based in Australia.
+Metals X is an other industrial metals & mining business based in Australia.
 Metals X shares (MLX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Metals X has a trailing 12-month revenue of around $155.5 million.
+Metals X has a trailing 12-month revenue of around $93.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Metals X